 - Is it a buyer’s market or a seller’s market?

-Competitive landscape is similar to market analysis.
-The major difference between the two is that market analysis has more macro outlook whereas competitive landscape analysis takes the investigation on the micro level.
+The competitive landscape is similar to market analysis.
+The major difference between the two is that market analysis has more macro outlook, whereas competitive landscape analysis takes the investigation to the micro-level.
 The questions asked during this analysis are –

 - Who are the key competitors of the target company?